Decision problems for linear recurrences involving arbitrary real numbers: ``No''-instances of Ultimate Positivity

-Unlike the previous results Theorem \ref{Theorem: robust negative instances of Ultimate Positivity} falls short of providing a satisfactory characterisation of the robust negative instances of Ultimate Positivity.
+Unlike the previous results Theorem \ref{Theorem: robust ``no''-instances of Ultimate Positivity} falls short of providing a satisfactory characterisation of the robust ``no''-instances of Ultimate Positivity.
 It is therefore worth pointing out that at least the robust simple instances of the Ultimate Positivity Problem admit a nice characterisation.
 A simple instance is one whose characteristic roots are all simple.
 With the help of Corollary \ref{Corollary: computing coefficient of eigenvalue with known multiplicity} these instances are much easier to computably recognise than the general ones.

-\begin{Proposition} A simple instance of the Ultimate Positivity Problem is robust if and only if it satisfies one of the two following conditions: \begin{enumerate} \item It has a positive real dominant characteristic root $\rho$ with $|\rho| > |\lambda|$ for all other characteristic roots, and the coefficient of $\rho$ in the exponential polynomial solution is non-zero.
-If the coefficient is negative then it is a robust negative instance.
-Otherwise it is a robust positive instance. \item It has a characteristic root $\lambda \in \C \setminus [0,\infty)$ with $|\lambda| > \rho$ for all positive characteristic roots $\rho$ whose coefficient in the exponential polynomial polynomial is non-zero.
-In this case it is a robust negative instance. \end{enumerate} \end{Proposition}
+\begin{prop} A simple instance of the Ultimate Positivity Problem is robust if and only if it satisfies one of the two following conditions: \begin{enumerate} \item It has a positive real dominant characteristic root $\rho$ with $|\rho| > |\lambda|$ for all other characteristic roots, and the coefficient of $\rho$ in the exponential polynomial solution is non-zero.
+If the coefficient is negative then it is a robust ``no''-instance.
+Otherwise it is a robust ``yes''-instance. \item It has a characteristic root $\lambda \in \C \setminus [0,\infty)$ with $|\lambda| > \rho$ for all positive characteristic roots $\rho$ whose coefficient in the exponential polynomial polynomial is non-zero.
+In this case it is a robust ``no''-instance. \end{enumerate} \end{prop}